-When you enter your login details you will be directed to the Homepage.
-From here you can:
+When you enter your login details, you will be directed to the portal home page.
+From here, you can:

+- 1. Update your basic information (please make sure all fields are completed)

-- 1. Make a new grant application - 2.
-Access previous grant applications
+- 2. Make a new grant application

+- 3. Access previous grant applications

+- 4. Manage any active grants